star-in-the-jar/multi-condition/README.md

 ```

 # Developing
-You can freely clone this repository, create feature branch and run:
+You can freely clone this repository, create feature branch (e.g. feature/some-name) and run:
 ```bash
 npm install
 ```